-The 20 journalists accepted into the program will join us for an all-expenses-paid five-day program at our home base on the University of Southern California campus in Los Angeles, an international city that has been called a "proving ground" for a multicultural society.
+Twenty-three journalists joined us for an all-expenses-paid five-day program at our home base on the University of Southern California campus in Los Angeles, an international city that has been called a "proving ground" for a multicultural society.

-The 2016 program is designed for journalists who want to do groundbreaking reporting on vulnerable children and families and the community conditions that contribute to their well-being.
-Fellows will gain insights into the latest research on how a child’s lifetime development is affected by early experiences of trauma, including abuse, neglect, parental stress and community violence.
-Other workshops and discussions – with distinguished journalists, researchers, clinicians and community case workers -- will delve into the impact of poverty on children, including food insecurity, substandard housing and parents’ economic insecurity.
+The 2016 program was designed for journalists who want to do groundbreaking reporting on vulnerable children and families and the community conditions that contribute to their well-being.
+Fellows gained insights into the latest research on how a child’s lifetime development is affected by early experiences of trauma, including abuse, neglect, parental stress and community violence.
+Other workshops and discussions – with distinguished journalists, researchers, clinicians and community case workers -- delved into the impact of poverty on children, including food insecurity, substandard housing and parents’ economic insecurity.

-We also will explore the connections between health and place, or how neighborhood, work and home environments impact health, well-being and life expectancy.
-Journalists will learn about innovative prevention and clinical programs that suggest ways to address chronic ills.
+We also explored the connections between health and place, or how neighborhood, work and home environments impact health, well-being and life expectancy.
+Journalists learned about innovative prevention and clinical programs that suggest ways to address chronic ills.

-Fellows will receive advice on engagement strategies that can help to maximize the impact of reporting.
-We challenge them to engage more deeply with the communities their news outlet serves.
-Each Fellow will receive a minimum grant of $2,000 and six months of mentoring by a senior journalist.
+Fellows also received advice on engagement strategies that can help to maximize the impact of reporting.
+We challenged them to engage more deeply with the communities their news outlet serves.
+Each Fellow will receive a grant of $2,000-$10,000 and six months of mentoring by a senior journalist.

 In conjunction with the National Fellowship, we administer two funds that underwrite specialized reporting and a third fund that underwrites community engagement efforts: